coverclock/com-diag-codex/README.md

     unittest-machine

-This unit test allows you to test renegotiation from either side of the connection by sending the server process or a client process a "hangup" signal a.k.a.
+This unit test allows you to test renegotiation from either side of the connection on OpenSSL-1.0.2 (only) by sending the server process or a client process a "hangup" signal a.k.a.
 SIGHUP.
 You can find the process identifiers (PID) for the processes in the log output to standard error.
 You can use the kill(1) command to send a SIGHUP to the process you want to instigate a renegotiation with its peer.
+(The unit test will run on other OpenSSL flavors, you just won't be able to get negotiation to work.)

     unittest-handshake